OmatrixTech/CustomLoader/README.md

+***************Process to use WaitIwndow in WPF************************ 1.Install nuget package
+"WPF.CustomControls.LoadEase"
+ OR "FontAwesome.WPF.dll","WPF.CustomControls.LoadEase.dll"
-***************Process to use WaitIwndow in WPF************************ 1.Add following DLL in your projects "FontAwesome.WPF.dll","WPF.CustomControls.LoadEase.dll" 2.To Show Loader use the following method
+2.To Show Loader use the following method
 ====>LoaderHandler.ShowLoader();